xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures32.md

 ### RocksDB storage engine

-The RocksDB storage engine is new in ArangoDB 3.2.
+The RocksDB storage engine is new in AvocadoDB 3.2.
 It is designed to store datasets that are bigger than the server's available RAM.
 It persists all data (including the indexes) in a RocksDB instance.